 The Digital India Campaign aimed to improve the general people’s lives.
 0n the 1st of July, 2015, Prime Minister Modi launched the program.
 The initiative ensures that every citizen has access to digital services.

-Digital India by Prime Minister Narendra Modi aims to provide digital access to the nine pillars.
-The pillars include Broadband highways, Kranti Mobile, Public Internet, Skill development, e-Governance tech program, Information for all, Harvest Program for farming, Make in India, and Information technology for the job.
+Digital India by Prime Minister Narendra Modi aims to provide digital access to the all the pillars.
+These pillars include Broadband highways, Kranti Mobile, Public Internet, Skill development, e-Governance tech program, Information for all, Harvest Program for farming, Make in India, and Information technology for the job.
+Learn about the nine pillars of digital India here.

 Benefits of Digital India